 About The Criminal Justice Major

-The major in criminal justice emphasizes a wide perspective and allows you the flexibility to choose specialized courses in areas related to your own professional and academic interests.
+The major in criminal justice provides opportunities to study a wide array of topics and allows you the flexibility to choose specialized courses in areas related to your own professional goals and academic interests.
 The first 60 credits are composed primarily of general education courses to develop a broad educational background, along with the first three core criminal justice courses.
 After completion of 60 credits, in-depth knowledge can be obtained by careful selection of courses in policing, corrections, criminological theory, law, forensic investigation, alcohol and other drug abuse counseling, and private security.
 You may select an optional emphasis for your degree in either Law Enforcement or Corrections.
 These emphases direct students' elective credits to topic-specific courses for in-depth specialization.

 As a criminal justice major, you are encouraged to consider completing minors in related areas such as psychology, sociology, political science, safety, accounting, chemistry, biology, business, ethnic studies, or computer science.
 Students who are majoring in other fields can minor in criminal justice or forensic investigation.